lluon/02_mypage_33830546/README.md

 This application starts a lightweight HTTP server that listens on **port 8000**.
 When a user accesses the server via a web browser, it responds with a styled HTML page containing:

-- A personal profile for **Lucio Luongo**
+- my personal profile
-- Links to his portfolio and creative projects
+- Links to my portfolio and creative projects
 - A detailed biography and list of artistic collaborations
 - Inline CSS for visual styling
 - A small JavaScript snippet for demonstration